lucasbasquerotto/cloud/README.md

       param6: "value_group_shared_6"
 ```

-Aside from merging the parameters defined in adjacent sections, the parameters can be overriden if the item that contains them are referenced in another place that allows to specify parameters for it.
+Aside from merging the parameters defined in adjacent sections, the parameters can be overridden if the item that contains them are referenced in another place that allows to specify parameters for it.
 For example, when defining a list of services to be executed, instead of only the service name, mergeable parameters can also be defined for the service (as long as the service is not a list of services).
 The parameters defined here will have precedence over the parameters defined in the service directly:

 ```yaml
 main: